sarahgaled/Nomadic-Matt/main_app/readme.md

 ![](images/../static/images/nmBanner.jpg)

 Nomadic Matt is an app for the person who can't sit in their chair for more than 5 minutes.
 The app is for all the curious cats of the world who dare to go on a mission and document it.
 Nomadic Matt is a blog for the user that is in love with traveling and wants to properly document it.
 Kinda like having an online journal.
 A user can create a blog for every place they visit.
 Even the kitchen for a late night snack, and document it!
 Or not... whatever.
 A user can edit their entries as well as delete them.
-A use can add and delete pictures pictures as well.
+A user can add and delete pictures as well.

 ## Getting Started